paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 ### Statutory Notes

+#### Amendment of Subsection (a)
+Pub.
+L. 119–60, div.
+A, title V, § 535(b)(2), (c), Dec.
+18, 2025, 139 Stat.
+872, provided that, effective one year after Dec.
+18, 2025, subsection (a) of this section is amended as follows:

+(1) in paragraph (1)—

+(A) by striking “required to be”;

+(B) by striking “subject to registration” and inserting “registered”; and

+(C) by striking “liable for registration and training” and inserting “registered and liable for training”; and

+(2) in paragraph (2), by striking “required to be” each place it appears.

+See 2025 Amendment notes below.

 #### Termination of Induction for Training and Service
 For provisions relating to termination of induction for training and service in the Armed Forces after July 1, 1973, see [section 3815(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3815/c&num=0&edition=prelim).